-- 1. Completion of the university requirements in English, mathematics and a science laboratory course with a grade of "C" (2.00) or better in each course. - Completion of EDN 200, "Teacher, School and Society", with a grade of "C" (2.00) or better. - 3.
+- Completion of the university requirements in English, mathematics and a science laboratory course with a grade of "C" (2.00) or better in each course. - 2.
+Completion of EDN 200, "Teacher, School and Society", with a grade of "C" (2.00) or better. - 3.
 Completion of four semesters or two academic years of full-time college study or completion of required general studies program with a minimum overall grade point average of 2.70 on a 4.00 scale on work attempted at UNCW.
-Transfer students must earn a 2.70 on a minimum of 12 hours completed at UNCW. - 4.
-Passing scores on teacher education entry tests specified and mandated by the Board of Education of the State of North Carolina.
+Transfer students must earn a 2.70 on a minimum of 12 hours completed at UNCW. - Passing scores on teacher education entry tests specified and mandated by the Board of Education of the State of North Carolina.

 Each degree program is designed to meet North Carolina State Board of Education guidelines for teacher licensure and includes courses in basic studies, professional education and collateral areas, and a content specialization.
 All programs offered by the Watson School of Education are accredited by the appropriate state, regional, and national accrediting agencies.
 Programs are designed to ensure that students can graduate within four years of admission to the university.
-Students may obtain specific information on recommended course sequences leading to timely graduation by contacting the appropriate academic advisor or the associate dean for Academic Programs.
+Students may obtain specific information on recommended course sequences leading to timely graduation by contacting the appropriate academic advisor, the associate dean for Academic Programs, or by reviewing programs of study at www.uncw.edu/ed/advising.